jecki/DHParser/documentation_src/manuals/compile.rst

 Class :py:class:`~compile.Compiler` provides the scaffolding for tree-transformations based on the visitor-pattern.
-Typically, you'd derive a custom-compilation class from the "Compiler"-class and add "on_NAME"-methods for transforming nodes with a particular name.
+Typically, you'd derive a custom-compilation class from the "Compiler"-class and add "on_NAME"-methods (or "node-handlers") for transforming nodes with a particular name.
 These methods are called the "compilation-methods".
 It is also possible, though less common, to add "attr_ATTRIBUTENAME"-methods that will be called on all those nodes that have an